fsprojects/Chessie/docs/content/a-tale-of-3-nightclubs.md

 ## Part Two : Club Tropicana

 Part One showed monadic composition, which from the perspective of Validation is *fail-fast*.
-That is, any failed check shortcircuits subsequent checks.
+That is, any failed check short-circuits subsequent checks.
 This nicely models nightclubs in the real world, as anyone who has dashed home for a pair of smart shoes and returned, only to be told that your tie does not pass muster, will attest.

 But what about an ideal nightclub?
 One that tells you *everything* that is wrong with you.